Employee benefits, made clear.

 What is the right benefits funding method for your business?

-Just like determining the right plan design should be done in collaboration with an experience benefits advisor, working with a qualified and experienced benefits consultant will help guide you in the right direction when it comes to ensuring the optimal financial set-up is implemented.
+Just like determining the right plan design should be done in collaboration with an experience benefits advisor, working with a qualified and experienced benefits consultant will help guide you in the right direction when it comes to ensuring the optimal funding structure for your organization.

 If you would like to discuss this aspect of your business in more detail, we are always happy to talk with you.

-Any questions, please feel welcome to reach out to me at howard@immixgroup.ca.
+Any questions, please feel welcome to reach out to us at info@immixgroup.ca.